 The university climate is an essential factor that influences students' academic outcomes and career trajectories. traditional masculinity norms, particularly prevalent in male-dominated fields, can pose substantial barriers to success, especially for female students.
 This paper first measures students' adherence to masculinity norms, their anxiety levels, and their confidence in their academic performance relative to peers.
 Second, we explore how these factors correlate with and predict academic performance and future career aspirations.
 Finally, leveraging the random assignment of students into different class groups within the same course at an elite university, we examine how peer gender composition influences students' masculinity norms, anxiety levels, academic confidence, and exam performance.
 Our findings demonstrate that increased exposure to female peers reduces adherence to traditional masculinity norms and anxiety, while enhancing students' confidence and academic outcomes.

-"Beauty and the Beast: Not a happy ending!
-Physical Unattractiveness and Sexual Violence Perpetration" (2025), with M.L. di Tommaso, S. Mendolia, and S.Palmaccio.
+"Is Physical Unattractiveness a Risk Factor for Sexual Violence Perpetration?
+Evidence from the U.S.", with M.L. di Tommaso, S. Mendolia, and S.Palmaccio.

-Little is known about whether an individual’s physical attractiveness influences the likelihood of perpetrating sexual violence.
+A comprehensive understanding of the determinants of sexual violence constitutes a crucial step toward effective prevention.
+While there is much research on the role of socio-economic circumstances of both victims acund perpetrators, little is known about whether an individual’s physical attractiveness influences the likelihood of perpetrating sexual violence.
 Using U.S. data from the National Longitudinal Study of Adolescent to Adult Health (Add Health), we examine the relationship between attractiveness and sexual violence perpetration against one’s partner.
 Physical attractiveness is measured using interviewer-assigned scores for respondents aged 12 to 17.
-Among men, a one-point increase in attractiveness (on a 1–5 scale) reduces the likelihood of perpetrating sexual violence in adulthood by 13 percent.
+While no correlation is documented for women, among men, a one-point increase in attractiveness (on a 1–5 scale) reduces the likelihood of perpetrating sexual violence in adulthood by 13 percent.
 We also find that contextual factors, such as parental education and neighborhood cohesion, mitigate this association.
-Very unattractive men with highly educated parents have substantially lower predicted probabilities of perpetrating sexual violence compared to peers with less-educated parents.
+Very unattractive men with highly educated parents have substantially lower predicted probabilities of perpetrating sexual violence against the partner, compared to peers with less-educated parents.
 Similarly, very unattractive men living in cohesive neighborhoods report markedly lower predicted frequencies of sexual violence perpetration than those in less cohesive neighborhoods.

 "The influence of Sport Events on Voter Turnout" (2019)